-Material Items of Income and Expense during 2012/13 which related to the Council's Non-Current Assets included the following;
+Material Items of Income and Expense during 2013/14 which related to the Council's Non-Current Assets included the following;

-- Disposal of Land at the former site of Ryeish Green School as a result of the School becoming a Free School in 2012/13.
-This resulted in a loss of £6.5m in the Comprehensive Income and Expenditure Statement, which in turn was reversed out of the General Fund as per the statutory arrangements.
-(See Note 25) - Impairment for £2.4m was made relating to the buildings which have been made vacant at Eustace Crescent as part of the Eustace Crescent Regeneration.
-Subsequently, the site was also revalued as development land at a value of £2.7m.
-The impairment was charged to the Comprehensive Income and Expenditure Statement, which in turn was reversed out of the HRA as per the statutory arrangements. - Disposal of 7 Council Dwellings resulting in £526k gain in the Comprehensive Income and Expenditure Statement, which in turn was reversed out of the HRA as per the statutory arrangements. - There were no further transactions relating to HRA Self Financing (In 2011/12 the Council paid £95.468m to Central Government to buy itself out of the housing subsidy system under the transition to Housing Self Financing). - The Council acquired the assets of Wokingham Enterprises Ltd (WEL) at a cost of £9.4m.
-WEL then repaid the loan made by the Council to them in 2010/11 for the initial purchase of the assets.
-The assets comprise shops in Wokingham town centre and they have been included in the Council's Investment Properties (see Note 25). - The Council purchased £1m of shares in Wokingham Housing Ltd and £50,000 of shares in Optalis Ltd, both of which are group companies fully owned by the Council. - There were no other materials items of income or expense.
+- Transfer of the Forest School to academy status in July 2013.
+Legislation requires local authorities to transfer schools to academies for nil value.
+This resulted in a loss of approximately £27m in the Comprehensive Income and Expenditure Statement, which in turn was reversed out of the General Fund as per the statutory arrangements. - £10.7m was spent in the year on building 3 new Primary Schools, all of which are Academy schools, within the Borough.
+This expenditure was charged through the Comprehensive Income and Expenditure Statement as Revenue Expenditure Funded from Capital under Statute. - A further impairment for £1.2m was made relating to the buildings which have been made vacant at Eustace Crescent as part of the Eustace Crescent Regeneration.
+The impairment was charged to the Comprehensive Income and Expenditure Statement, which in turn was reversed out of the HRA as per the statutory arrangements. - Bulmershe School was impaired by £753k due to the demolition of 11 temporary classrooms in year to be replaced in 2014/15. - Disposal of 14 council dwellings resulting in a gain of £846k in the Comprehensive Income and Expenditure Statement, which in turn was reversed out of the HRA as per the statutory arrangements.

+- An HRA Self Financing loan of £2.7m was repaid to the Public Works Loan Board (PWLB) in March 2014 - The Council purchased £0.9m of shares in Wokingham Housing Ltd which is a company fully owned by the Council. - There were no other materials items of income or expense.